 The ACES Middle School group is part of the youth portion of Avon Coalition for Every Student.
-They meet once a week and discuss prevention topics and work on leadership skills.
+They meet every Monday immediately after school and discuss prevention topics and work on leadership skills.
 They participate in such activities as Alcohol Awareness Month, Red Ribbon Week and Drug Facts Week.
 They go on community scans where they walk around the town and take pictures of the positive and negative aspects of it.
 They also take part in Sticker Shock campaigns.
 This group prepares them to become part of the High School ACES group when they reach the 9th grade.

 The ACES High School Group is part of the youth portion of Avon Coalition for Every Student.
-They meet once a week to broaden their leadership and prevention skills.
+They meet every Wednesday immediately after school to broaden their leadership and prevention skills.
 These students have an opportunity to attend national leadership conferences and trainings throughout the year.
 They also participate in activities such as Sticker Shock in which they educate the community about the buying of alcohol for minors by putting stickers on alcohol in liquor stores as a reminder.
 Many of these students even choose to join SALSA to become more of a leader and role model in the community.

 SALSA is group that is part of ACES that was started in 2010 at Avon Middle High School.
-It is an opportunity for high school students to have an influence on younger students and be role models.
-The group is made up of high school student leaders who live a drug and alcohol-free life and try to help others do the same.
+The group provides an opportunity for high school students to have an influence on younger students and be role models.
+The group is made up of high school student leaders who have pledged to live a drug and alcohol-free life and try to help others do the same.